1 Samuel 24: David’s oath to Saul (24:16–22)

-Verse 22
+Verse 23

-And David swore this to Saul.
-Then Saul went home, but David and his men went up to the stronghold.
+David swore to Saul, Saul went home, and David and his men went up to the strongholds.

-Commonly a new king (of a new dynasty) killed all the descendants of the king he replaced to get rid of potential rivals, but David swore an oath not to wipe out Saul's dynasty, which he fulfilled by his treatment of Mephibosheth, son of Jonathan (2 Samuel 9).
-When Saul went home, David wisely knew Saul's double dealing ways not to follow Saul, but to remain as a fugitive in the wilderness.
+Typically, succeeding monarchs of a new dynasty would slaughter the descendants of the previous king to eliminate rivals.
+However, David vowed not to destroy Saul's lineage and kept this promise through his treatment of Mephibosheth, Jonathan's son and Saul's grandson.
+When Saul returned home, David, understanding Saul's duplicitous nature, wisely chose not to pursue him but instead stayed a fugitive in the wilderness.